 As a result of problems of injuries and fatalities associated with air bags and out-of-position child passengers, out-of-position adult drivers (usually unbelted), and infants in rear-facing child safety seats, NHTSA published a final rule on March 19, 1997, that temporarily amended FMVSS No. 208 to facilitate the rapid redesign of air bags so that they inflate less aggressively.
 More specifically, the agency adopted an unbelted sled test protocol as a temporary alternative to the full scale unbelted barrier crash test requirement.
 The agency took this temporary action to provide an immediate, yet partial, solution to the problem of the fatalities and injuries that current air bag systems are causing in relatively low speed crashes to a small, but growing number of children and occasionally to adults.
 In the final regulatory evaluation published in conjunction with the issuance of the final rule, the agency estimated that if manufacturers depowered their air bag systems on average by 20 to 35 percent, 47 children's lives could be saved from the estimated 140 children who otherwise would be killed over the lifetime of one model year's fleet.
 Furthermore, based on limited test results, projections were made regarding the disbenefits to adult occupants that would occur in high severity crashes as a result of depowering the air bag systems.
-The estimated disbenefit was that 45 to 409 driver and passenger adult fatalities would result from depowering the air bag systems by 20 to 35 percent.
+The estimated disbenefit was that 45 to 409 driver and passenger adult fatalities would result from depowering the air bag systems by 20 to 35 percent.\(^1\)

 While the agency adopted the sled test alternative to facilitate the quick redesign of air bags, the agency recognized that the sled test does not evaluate full vehicle system performance, particularly crash sensing.
 Therefore, the agency included a sunset provision for this alternative.
-The sunset provision would eliminate the sled test at the time that the agency believed advanced air bag technology would be available.
-The recently enacted "National Highway Traffic Safety
+The sunset provision would eliminate the sled test at the time that the agency believed advanced air bag technology would be

-&lt;sup>1 The agency has revised both the benefits and disbenefits of the redesigned air bag systems as a result of the review of significant data obtained regarding redesigned air bag systems.
+The agency has revised both the benefits and disbenefits of the redesigned air bag systems as a result of the review of significant data obtained regarding redesigned air bag systems.
 The large potential increase in chest acceleration as seen in the agency's testing of prototype depowered systems for unbelted passengers in 30 and 35 mph testing has not materialized in Model Year (MY) 1998 vehicles, with the exception of one vehicle.
 The agency does not know the reason why.
 It could be that vehicles were not depowered as much as the prototype systems and thus did not have as large of an effect.
 It could be that manufacturers changed their systems from the prototypes to lessen the effect to the extent possible; or some combination of the two.
-Based on testing of MY 1998 vehicles, the agency estimates that for unbelted passengers, 6 to7 lives could be saved in low speed out-of-position cases, but between 18 and 96 lives would not be saved by MY 1998 air bags compared to pre-MY 1998 air bags.
+Based on minimal data, the MY9 1998 redesigned air bags along with increases in belt use and moving kids to the rear seat together appear to have reduced the low speed out-of-position fatalities by about 70 percent or up to 83 mostly unbelted passenger fatalities.
+However, between 8 and 49 lives might not be saved in high speed crashes by MY 1998 air bags compared to pre-NY 1998 air bags.
 [1]